 I went straight to my bed and thought about what I did to Daphne.

 A month after her death passed.
-Daphne made sure that I feel her presence wherever I went.
+Daphne made sure that I felt her presence wherever I went.
 When she was alive, I chased her.
-Since she’s already dead, she chased me instead.
+But now that she’s dead, she chased me instead.
 To be precise, she haunted me.

 I saw her face on the walls, doors and cabinets.
 She frowned, cried and screamed.
 But I ignored her hauntings.
 I told myself that it’s all in the mind.